Riverside-Ruby/topics-project/README.md

 ### Run the bundle command
-Type the `bundle` command.
+Type the `bundle install --without production` command.
 This will fetch Rails 4.1.1 from the internet (if you don't already have it) and any other dependencies required to run this project.

 ### Make sure your rails server starts
 Type `rails server` into the command prompt.
 After it finishes loading, open a web browser and enter `localhost:3000` in the address bar.
 This should load a "Hello World" page.